María Herazo González

 María Fernanda Herazo González ([maˈɾi.a feɾˈnanda eˈɾaso]; born 22 March 1997) is a Colombian professional tennis player.

-Herazo has won ten singles and 16 doubles titles on the ITF Women's Circuit.
+In her career, Herazo González has won 12 singles and 26 doubles titles on the ITF Women's Circuit.
+With 38 titles, she is the most successful professional tournament winner in her country.
+She began her sports career at the age of 12.
 On 24 September 2018, she reached her best singles ranking of world No. 317.
-On 29 July 2019, she peaked at No. 220 in the WTA doubles rankings.
+On 9 October 2023, she peaked at No. 182 in the WTA doubles rankings.